 Most US grocery stores carry at least one or two types, often in the refrigerated section with meat-substitute products or the produce section with Asian vegetables.

-Japanese and Asian grocery stores offer wider options such as flavored, deep-fried, egg tofu, yuba, tofu noodles, and fermented tofu.
+Japanese and Asian grocery stores offer diverse options such as flavored, deep-fried, egg tofu, yuba, noodles, and fermented.

 Health Benefits